Live Stakes and Cuttings

 Live stakes, brush, and fascines are highly perishable and must be stored in shaded, cool, moist conditions before planting.
 They should be covered in burlap and thoroughly wetted daily.
 We recommend storing them in this manner for no longer than two weeks.
 Sticks stored for longer may have lower success.

 Our cuttings sites are mostly in Thurston County, but we can provide material from other regions in western Washington on request.
 The following species are commonly used in western Washington.
 Availability varies over time.

 Species, Common name: Comments

-Salix lucida (lasiandra), Pacific willow: Good rooter, common in wetlands and riparian zones, somewhat brittle and thus more difficult to pound
+Salix lucida (lasiandra), Pacific willow: Good rooter, common in wetlands and riparian zones, somewhat brittle and thus more difficult to pound.

-Salix hookeriana (piperi), Hooker’s willow: Occurs mainly within 5 miles of salt water, good rooter, long stakes can be more wiggly than other species.
+Salix hookeriana (piperi), Hooker willow: Occurs mainly within 5 miles of salt water, good rooter, long stakes can be more wiggly than other species.

-Cornus sericea, Red-osier dogwood: Inconsistent results, sometimes high success rate but other times much lower success rate than willows
+Cornus sericea, Red-osier dogwood: Inconsistent results, sometimes high success rate but other times much lower success rate than willows.

 Other species may be available upon request

 We recommend that you follow these guidelines for using live stakes and cuttings: